balena-labs-projects/connector/README.md

       - "8080" # only necessary if using ExternalHttpListener (see below)
 ```

-You can also set your `docker-compose.yml` to build a `dockerfile.template` file, and use the build variable `%%BALENA_MACHINE_NAME%%` so that the correct image is automatically built for your device type (see [supported devices](#Supported-devices)):
+You can also set your `docker-compose.yml` to build a `dockerfile.template` file, and use the build variable `%%BALENA_ARCH%%` so that the correct image is automatically built for your device type (see [supported devices](#Supported-devices)):

 *docker-compose.yml:*
 ```yaml